awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-managing-permissions.md

 ## Permissions Required for Audio Transcription<a name="auth-role-permissions"></a>

-To use the Amazon Transcribe `StartTranscriptionJob` operation, you must grant Amazon Transcribe access to the Amazon S3 bucket that contains your input speech\.
-You do this by creating permissions for the Amazon Transcribe service principal in the bucket\.
+To use the Amazon Transcribe `StartTranscriptionJob` operation, you must configure your S3 bucket to allow Amazon Transcribe to access objects\.
+Do this by adding a statement to the bucket policy of the S3 bucket\.

-The following is the permission policy:
+The following is an example S3 bucket policy statement:

 ```
 {